By state, the highest pay levels are found in Indiana, where the average Farm Credit employee makes about $130K annually.

 Years of Experience

-Loan Officers earn the highest median pay at approximately $56K, followed by Agricultural Loan Officers (about $47K) and Credit Analysts ($45K).
+Loan Officers earn the highest median pay at $67K per year, followed by Credit Analysts (approximately $40K) and Administrative Coordinators (around $37K).

 Certifications and Degrees